Sergei Bondarchuk: Personal life

 He first married Inna Makarova, mother to his oldest daughter, Natalya Bondarchuk (born 1950).
 Natalya is remembered for her role in Andrei Tarkovsky's 1972 film Solaris.

 He met his second wife Irina Skobtseva when both were appearing in Othello, and they married in 1959.
-They had two children, actress Yelena Bondarchuk (1962–2009) and a son Fyodor (born 1967), (who starred with him in Boris Godunov), a popular Russian film actor and director best known for his box-office hit The 9th Company (2005).
+They had two children, actress Yelena Bondarchuk (1962–2009) and son Fyodor (born 1967), (who starred with Bondarchuk in Boris Godunov), a popular Russian film actor and director best known for his box-office hit The 9th Company (2005).

 Death

-Sergei Bondarchuk died on October 20, 1994 at the age of 74 in Moscow from myocardial infarction.
+Bondarchuk died on October 20, 1994, at the age of 74 in Moscow from myocardial infarction.
 Before his death, he was confessed and given communion by Hieromonk Tikhon (Shevkunov).
 He is buried in the Novodevichy Cemetery, Moscow.
-In June 2007, his ex-wife Inna Makarova unveiled a bronze statue of Bondarchuk in his native Yeysk.
+In June 2007, his wife Irina Skobtseva unveiled a bronze statue of Bondarchuk in his native Yeysk.